 Level 1 - Administrative Review

 If you have received a parking citation and you would like to appeal the ticket, you must do so within 21 calendar days of the date of the citation.
 Failure to do so, will result in the full penalty amount being due.
-You may appeal online at: SDSU Parking — Parking Portal or by filling out an “Administrative Review Form” and returning it to the Parking & Transportation Services Office, located in the Public Safety Building (mail code 4390).
+You may appeal online at: SDSU Parking — Parking Portal or by filling out an “Administrative Review Form” and returning it to the Parking & Transportation Services Office, located in the University Police Department (mail code 4390).
 If you choose to send the form to Parking & Transportation Services, please provide a complete return address on the back of the form for it to be returned to you.
 When you appeal your citation, it will be placed on hold until a determination is made.
 Within two to four weeks you will be notified of the determination of your appeal.

 Level 2 - Administrative Hearing